pknessness/TR-Project-CORE/README.md

 First, you need to clone both the TR-mbed6 repo and the TR-Project-CORE into your projects folder.

 `git clone https://github.com/Triton-Robotics/TR-mbed6`

 `git clone https://github.com/pknessness/TR-Project-CORE`

 Both need to be done from the same location, they need to be in the same directory.

+Once this has been done, you need to go into the TR-Project-CORE folder.

+Remove the two files `mbed-os.lib` and `mbed_app.json` and the folder `mbed-os`

-Once this has been done, you need to go into the TR-Project-CORE folder and run `mbed-tools new .` This will override the main, so you just have to copy and paste from the above excerpt and put it back into the main.cpp
+Then run `mbed-tools new .`
+This will override the main, so you just have to copy and paste from the above excerpt and put it back into the main.cpp

 Then, you should be done and able to run code.